 It’s also applied to the skin and hair to reduce inflammation.

 - Breast milk production: Fenugreek supplements or tea may help boost breast milk production, especially in the days immediately following child birth.
+A common dosage is 2 to 3 capsules (around 600 milligrams per capsule) three or four times per day.

 - Digestion: Fenugreek tea, seed powder or supplements may help aid digestive issues like constipation, upset stomach and loss of appetite.